SPoVi/My_Python/HackerRank/README.md

     - __Enumerate__: Example of enumerate()

+    - __String validators__:You are given a string S.Your task is to find out if the string contains: alphanumeric characters, alphabetical characters, digits, lowercase and uppercase characters.
+INTERESINTG SOLUTION USING LIST COMPREHENSION

 - __Tuples__:

     - __Tuples__: Given an integer, n , and n space-separated integers as input, create a tuple,t , of those n integers.
 Then compute and print the result of hash(t).